dtrelogan/react-formstate/docs/modelInjection.md

 }
 ```

-robust form, for dynamic behavior:
+a more flexible approach that facilitates dynamic forms:

 ```jsx
 constructor(props) {